mykola2004/FINALPROJECT_EPAM/README.md

 ```

 # Data Science Part
-## Conlusions and Insights from EDA:
+## Conlusions and Insights from EDA
 *Data Set Format*
 The dataset was provided in two separate .csv files.
 The first one contains data needed for training.
 The second one contains testing data.
 Each of the datasets contains two columns.
 First column is a text review to a film.
 Second column is a target feature - review sentiment value, that takes on values: "positive" or "negative", depending on the mood expressed in corresponding review.

 *General Statistics About Train and Test Sets*
 - There are 40000 of reviews in training dataset.
 In total there were used 9254510 non-unique tokens in corpus.
 The shortest review consists of 4 tokens.
 The largest review consists of 2470 tokens.
 On average a review in train dataset has 231 tokens.
 The standard deviation of reviews lengths in training dataset is 171 tokens.
 Reviews with negative sentiments and with positive sentiments on average have the same number of tokens in them , around 230 words for both.